nextcloud/calendar/README.md

 We don't support Internet Explorer or Edge.
 Patches for IE9+ and Edge are accepted though.

+## Nightly builds

+Testing is a great way to contribute without having to write source code.
+Although it's straight forward, setting up the development environment requires some knowledge and extra tools on your device.

+We provide [nightly builds](https://nightly.portknox.net/calendar/?C=M;O=D) to enable everyone help testing without setting up the development environment.

+1. Download
+2. Extract the tar archive to 'path-to-nextcloud/apps'
+3. Navigate to »Apps«, choose the category »Productivity«, find the Calendar app and enable it.

+The nightly builds are provided by [Portknox.net](https://portknox.net)

+When reporting issues, please mention the date in the tar archive's name.

 ## Maintainers

 [Georg Ehrke](https://github.com/georgehrke), [Raghu Nayyar](https://github.com/raghunayyar), [Thomas Citharel](https://github.com/tcitworld) [and many more](https://github.com/nextcloud/calendar/graphs/contributors)